MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/update-to-spworkflow-manager-when-upgrading-farms.md

 ### Move the App Management database

-Because workflows get their permission to SharePoint content through app principals that are stored in the App Management database, you must upgrade / migrate this database to the new farm as well.
+Since workflows get their permission to SharePoint content through app principals stored in the *App Management database*, you must also upgrade/migrate this database to the new farm.

+>[!Important]
+>You must move the *App Management database* along with the content, WFM, and Service Bus databases.
+If you don't, *all workflows created before the migration will fail*.
+>
-📕 Important!
-Failure to bring the App Management database along with the content, WFM and Service Bus databases will result in failure for any workflows that were created prior to the migration.
-You will run into issue #3 here: Issue 3: Workflows fail and return "Cannot get app principal permission information" error .
-As shown in that article, the problem can be resolved after the fact, but it's easier to avoid it by bringing the App Management database along during the upgrade / migration.
+>You will encounter [Issue 3: Workflows fail and return "Cannot get app principal permission information" error](/sharepoint/troubleshoot/workflows/upgrade-sharepoint-through-workflow-manager#issue-3-workflows-fail-and-return-cannot-get-app-principal-permission-information-error).
+While the problem can be corrected later, it is easier to avoid it by bringing the App Management database along during the upgrade/migration.

 These are the basic steps:
 •	Backup the App Management database in the old farm using SQL Server backup.
 •	Restore the App Management database to the new SQL server.